cjdbarlow/Part-One/risk_and_odds.md

-* In general, the OR overstates risk compared to the RR.
+* In general, the OR overstates risk compared to the RR
 * It is approximately equal to the RR when the outcome is rare (< 10%)
+This is because **when the event rate is small, the number of non-events in a group is very similar to the overall number of individuals in the group**.
 * It is used when:
     * The denominator is uncertain, i.e.:
         * In retrospective designs, such as case-control studies when patients with the disease were identified, and then exposures ascertained